New physics in $b\to s \ell\ell$ decays with complex Wilson coefficients: Introduction

 \section{Introduction}

-In the last few years, among the various exclusive semileptonic decays associated with the $b \to s \ell\ell$ transitions, a lot of attention, both experimental and theoretical, has been given to $B\to K^{(*)}\mu^+\mu^-$ decays.
+In the last few years, the $b\to s\mu^+\mu^-$ decays have enjoyed a lot of attention both from the experimental and theoretical sides.
 These modes are potentially sensitive to new physics (NP) since the corresponding Standard Model (SM) contributions are loop suppressed.
-Plenty of NP-sensitive observables associated with these decays have been measured by LHCb \cite{Aaij:2015oid,Aaboud:2018krd}.
-These include CP-averaged, CP-asymmetric and optimized angular observables in different $q^2$-bins where $q^2$ is square of the di-lepton invariant mass.
+In $B(B_s) \to K^*(\phi) \mu\mu$ decays, plenty of NP-sensitive observables (viz.
+CP-averaged, CP-asymmetric and optimized angular observables) have been measured by different experimental collaborations like LHCb, Belle, ATLAS and CMS in different $q^2$-bins, where $q^2$ is the di-lepton invariant mass squared.
 A few angular observables have shown deviations from their respective SM predictions \cite{DescotesGenon:2012zf,Descotes-Genon:2013vna,Horgan:2013pva,Straub:2015ica}.
 The most interesting one among them is $P'_5$.
-LHCb, in 2015~\cite{Aaij:2015oid}, reported a tension at the level of 3.7$\sigma$ for $P'_5$ w.r.t the corresponding SM prediction ~\cite{Aaij:2015oid}.
+LHCb, in 2015~\cite{Aaij:2015oid}, reported a tension at the level of 3.7$\sigma$ for $P'_5$ w.r.t the corresponding SM prediction.
 Very recently, LHCb have updated their results on CP-averaged angular observables with better statistics.
-The data on $P'_5$ still shows deviation of $\sim$3$\sigma$ \cite{Aaij:2020nrf}.
+The data on $P'_5$ still shows a deviation of $\sim$3$\sigma$ \cite{Aaij:2020nrf}.
 The source of these discrepancies could be the presence of one or more new interactions beyond the SM.
 On the other hand, it is also possible that the observed differences are due to poorly understood hadronic effects.
 Furthermore, these decay modes offer theoretically clean observables like $R_{K^{(*)}} = \frac{Br(B \to K^{(*)} \mu^+\mu^-)}{Br(B\to K^{(*)} e^+e^-)}$, which are useful to test lepton-flavor-universality violation (LFUV).
 The respective SM predictions are provided in refs. \cite{Hiller:2003js,Bordone:2016gaq}.
-The measurements on $R_K$ by LHCb and Belle are given in \cite{Aaij:2017vbb} and \cite{Abdesselam:2019lab}, respectively.
-The most recent results on $R_{K^*}$ are available in refs. \cite{Aaij:2019wad} (LHCb) and \cite{Abdesselam:2019wac} (Belle).
+The measurements on $R_K$ by LHCb and Belle are given in \cite{Aaij:2019wad} and \cite{Abdesselam:2019lab}, respectively.
+The most recent results on $R_{K^*}$ are available in refs. \cite{Aaij:2017vbb} (LHCb) and \cite{Abdesselam:2019wac} (Belle).
 These measurements are done in different $q^2$-bins.
 In our analysis, we will use the notation $R^{Low}_{K^*}$ and $R^{Central}_{K^*}$ from now on to represent $R_{K^*}$ corresponding to $q^2\in[0.045,1.1]{\rm GeV}^2$ and $[1.1,6]{\rm GeV}^2$, respectively.
 At the moment, the deviation between data and the corresponding SM predictions for these observables stand at the level of 2.5 to 3 $\sigma$.
 More precise measurements of these ratios might be unambiguous probes for NP.
 Different types of NP interactions (like vector, scalar etc.) may contribute to these decays and explain the data.
 Among the plethora of works present in the literature, here we will point out only a few model-independent studies based on the data available till Dec, 2019 \cite{Aebischer:2019mlg,Alok:2019ufo,Capdevila:2017bsm,Arbey:2018ics,Ciuchini:2019usw,Kowalska:2019ley,Bhattacharya:2019dot}.
 All these analyses have considered only real WCs.